danielegrandi-adsk/material-gnn/README.md

 ├─ sample_data              # A tiny subset of data sampled from the a03.10 Fusion 360 Assembly Gallery
 └─ user_guided              # Experiment No.3: User-guided Prediction
 ```

+## Dataset
+You may obtain the latest dataset (the one used in the manuscript) [here](https://drive.google.com/file/d/106rpRc3G7SYQt6crJJvr3Src5Kt_UJvc/view?usp=sharing)